 Genesis of the project.

-We decided to embark on a project with internal goals of (i) giving back, (ii) gaining experience in running philanthropy with personal capital before been entrusted with external funding, (iii) to practice donating money effectively, (iv) to learn how money can best be used to help those in need, and (v) to learn about the conditions of the world outside of Australia/New Zealand.
+We decided to embark on a project with internal goals of (i) giving back, (ii) gaining experience in running philanthropy projects with skin-in-the-game capital before been entrusted with external funding, (iii) to practice donating money effectively, (iv) to learn how money can best be used to help those in need, and (v) to learn about the conditions of the world outside of Australia/New Zealand.

 Then, we centered our focus on the primary question – “what does it mean to run an optimal orphanage?” - and started from there.